Bwindi Impenetrable Forest: The Ultimate Gorilla Trekking Destination.

 There are relatively cheap and very expensive accommodation options that are available at Bwindi.

-Luxury Lodges: Buhoma Lodge and Clouds Mountain Gorilla Lodge have stand out view and excellent trappings.
+- Luxury Lodges: Buhoma Lodge and Clouds Mountain Gorilla Lodge has a standout view and excellent trappings.

-Midrange: Some of the best places you can get to stay at include Gorilla Mist Camp and Rushaga Gorilla Camp.
+- Mid-range: Some of the best places you can get to stay include Gorilla Mist Camp and Rushaga Gorilla Camp.

-Budget: There exists accommodation of all classes; basic guesthouses such a Bwindi Backpackers Lodge offer services for those on a low budget.
+- Budget: There exist accommodations of all classes; basic guesthouses, such as Bwindi Backpackers Lodge, offer services for those on a low budget.

 Health and Safety

-Gorilla trekking is moderate in nature and therefore you should be physically active, engage in seat ups and other exercises when preparing for gorilla trekking.
+- Gorilla trekking is moderate in nature, and therefore you should be physically active and engage in sit-ups and other exercises when preparing for gorilla trekking.

 It is very important that anytime you are out for a trekking activity, you should be accompanied by a professional guide.